This guide will explain how you can use our platform for a more efficient localization process.

 Step 3: Upload your files or add new keys

-Import your localization file to Localizely.
-Go to Import page for your project, select your file and import preferences, and tap Import button.
+Upload your localization file to Localizely.
+Go to Upload page for your project, select your file and import preferences, and tap Upload button.

 Alternatively, you can do it the other way – start by adding keys in Localizely first.